Create cute snowman jars from canning jars or mayonnaise jars. These are great for giving layered cookie mixes, party mixes, or any homemade goodies.

 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 Use an old or new wide mouth jar as your holiday candy holder.
 Paint any design with acrylic paints.
-Spray with a sealant like clear varnish spray.
-Add a touch of whimsy with a fabric tie.
-Add treats.

 I decided not to bake homemade items this year because of flu fears.
 I chose wrapped candy instead, collecting hard candies on sale after Halloween and purchasing a couple of large bags chocolates at Sam's, but I wanted to add a special touch.